d-j-e/SNPPar/README.md

 * pip install git+https://github.com/d-j-e/SNPPar

-This will also install any dependencies.
+This will also install any requirements above, but not FastML.

 # Input requirements:

-The input tree needs to be bifurcating, rooted (midpoint is fine, but an outgroup is better...), and in Newick format.
+The input tree needs to be bifurcating, rooted (midpoint is fine, but an outgroup is much better...), and in Newick format.
+Also, the branch lengths in the tree should be distance-based not, for example, no. of SNPs on each branch.

 SNPPar takes either a SNP table (a small example is provided below) or a MFASTA file with a second file with the SNP positions (in same order)